Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Reassessing Reachability

 Our results from these experiments are shown in Table~\ref{table:connectivity-results}.
 We found that the current data-plane reachability of a /25 is roughly 30\%, while the number of ASes propagating a /25 BGP announcement is over 50\%, or \textit{50x higher than 2009 results} in Bush et al.~\cite{Bush:2009vc}.
 Notably, our analysis shows that the 48\% of ASes without sufficient \textit{recommended} prefixes to steer traffic actually \textit{can maintain reachability}.
 We note that our results may not be able to be directly compared with Bush's work due to the use of traceroutes here over ping, but the comparison at least serves as a measuring stick for the growing Internet.

 Our findings also have crucial implications for both existing and future security systems.
-Censor that do not have a less specific prefix than a /24 will be unreachable by ASes affected by path steering for a non-negligible amount of steered ASes.
-This may dampen a RAD~\cite{RAD} adversaries success in terms of economic means by lost traffic, while strengthening the case for circumvention tools~\cite{Nasr:2017fy,Bocovich:2018wu,Nasr:2016tp}.
+Censors that do not have a less specific prefix than a /24 will be unreachable by ASes affected by path steering for a non-negligible amount of steered ASes.
+This may dampen a RAD~\cite{RAD} adversary's success in terms of economic means by lost traffic, while strengthening the case for circumvention tools~\cite{Nasr:2017fy,Bocovich:2018wu,Nasr:2016tp}.
 Though loss of reachability may not be an issue for censorship entities in general, smaller censoring nations may sustain significant economic costs.
 Smaller nations may have few egress BGP paths to the broader Internet.
 Any additional sacrificed reachability may have substantial impacts on the businesses and users behind the border.
 However, the cases where BGP routers propagate a /25 may be enough in some attack scenarios for a RAD adversary, though this is topology-dependent given a poisoning AS.
 We recommend that future iterations of the decoy routing attack and defense schemes factor in our findings by evaluating their success for classes of ASes with only a /24 prefix.

-As a defensive mechanism, operators of systems such as Nyx and LIFEGUARD~\cite{RAC} must be willing to sustain losses of reachability.
-Defensive measures must account for our new discoveries of AS reachability for ASes with few prefixes.
-In the context of other Internet measurement research, the loss of reachability is less relevant.
-An AS using BGP poisoning purely as a means to gain greater visibility into the Internet, whether for security or another measurement purpose, may have additional prefixes for production traffic (as in our case) and would likely not need reachability to intermittently poisoned paths.
+As a defensive mechanism, operators of Nyx or LIFEGUARD~\cite{RAC} must be willing to sustain losses of reachability.
+Defensive measures must account for these new AS reachability metrics for ASes with few prefixes.